IMSA: Mazda MX-5 Cup

 The Mazda MX-5 Cup presented by BFGoodrich Tires is the signature spec series for the Mazda Road to 24.

 The MX-5 Cup race cars start as complete MX-5 road cars from the Mazda Hiroshima, Japan factory before being transported to engineering development partner Flis Performance in Daytona Beach, Florida, where they are transformed into a race car.

 The series entered a sanctioning agreement with IMSA beginning with the 2021 season.

 Ford Mustang Challenge

-In July 27, 2023, Ford and IMSA announced that the 7th Generation Mustang would have its own spec-racing series called Mustang Challenge, IMSA will sanction the championship with the organization of Ford themselves via the Ford Performance Racing School.
+On July 27, 2023, Ford and IMSA announced that the 7th Generation Mustang would have its own spec-racing series called Mustang Challenge, IMSA will sanction the championship with the organization of Ford themselves via the Ford Performance Racing School.

+McLaren Trophy America

+In July 2026, IMSA and McLaren Automotive revealed that the McLaren Trophy America, previously sanctioned by USAC and run as a support series for the GT World Challenge America, will switch to IMSA sanctioning beginning in 2027.
+The McLaren Trophy is a one-make series for the McLaren Artura, with two 50-minute races per weekend and multiple driver classes.

 IMSA HSR Prototype Challenge

-On October 24, 2023, it was announced that HSR (owned by IMSA since January 2022) and IMSA were forming a new prototype-only series for both LMP3 Gen 1 and Gen 2 cars called the IMSA HSR Prototype Challenge.
+On October 24, 2023, it was announced that HSR (owned by IMSA since January 2022) and IMSA were forming a new prototype-only series for LMP3 Gen 1 and Gen 2 cars called the IMSA HSR Prototype Challenge.
 A minimum 20-car grid was announced as the requirement for standalone races to be held, if not incorporated into races with other prototypes.
 The six-event calendar will follow HSR's usual events, including the Classic 24 Hour at Daytona and the Classic 12 Hour at Sebring.